-- V1 Resistant to attack from products of combustion from gas. - V2 Resistant to attack from products of combustion from light oil (sulphur content up to 0.2%) and natural wood.
-If the flue passes the V2 wet test then it is also deemed to comply with D3 & V3 under dry conditions. - D3 Resistant to the products of combustion from burning wood under dry conditions. - V3 Resistant to attack from products of combustion from heavy oil (sulphur content > 0.2%), solid fuels and peat. - VM Not tested but rating declared by the manufacturer.
+- V1 Resistant to attack from products of combustion from gas - V2 Resistant to attack from products of combustion from light oil (sulphur content up to 0.2%) and natural wood.
+If the flue passes the V2 wet test then it is also deemed to comply with V3 under dry conditions. - V3 Resistant to attack from products of combustion from heavy oil (sulphur content > 0.2%), solid fuels and peat - VM Not tested but rating declared by the manufacturer